Submitty/submitty.github.io/_docs/developer/coding_style_guide/php.md

 __Minimum Version__: 7.2

-For PHP, we use a foundation of [PSR-1](https://www.php-fig.org/psr/psr-1/) and [PSR-2](https://www.php-fig.org/psr/psr-2/) and then customize from there.
-These customizations are highlighted below:
+For PHP, we use a foundation of [PSR-1](https://www.php-fig.org/psr/psr-1/) and [PSR-12](https://www.php-fig.org/psr/psr-12/), with some slight modifications on code structure and naming conventions.
+These customizations are shown below.

 ### Linting Code

 We use a custom standard for the [phpcs](https://github.com/squizlabs/PHP_CodeSniffer) tool, available at [Submitty/submitty-php-codesniffer](https://github.com/Submitty/submitty-php-codesniffer).
-You can run this against your code by running it (assuming in the `site/` directory):
+You can lint your code, assuming that you are in `site/` by doing:

 ```
-vendor/bin/phpcs --standard=Submitty path/to/dir/or/file.php
+vendor/bin/phpcs --standard=tests/ruleset.xml [path/to/file/or/directory]
 ```

+where if you leave off the path, it will analyze all files and directories for Submitty.

 ### Classes, Methods